HAWK SENSOR SERIES

 Built to endure the harshest conditions, Hawk sensors deliver reliable and virtually maintenance-free monitoring for years to come.

-Hawk sensors can be configured remotely-right from your desk or control center.
-Versatile connectivity options-including wired connections and various wireless methods like cellular or satellite modems, or low-power wide-area network (LPWAN)-enable transmission of real-time monitoring data and alarm notifications.
-This IoT-ready system empowers users with efficient data management, real-time insights, and global accessibility.
+Sensors can be configured remotely from your desk or control room.
+Versatile connectivity options—including direct wired connections, or wireless transmission via integrated cellular, satellite, or low-power wide-area network (LPWAN) modules—enable secure, reliable delivery of both continuous real-time monitoring data and actionable alerts.
+This IoT-ready, edge-enabled sensor platform provides efficient data management, instant insights, and global accessibility.

-Hawk sensors feature a comprehensive range of industry-standard interfaces-including RS-485 (Modbus RTU), USB, 4-20 mA analog output, and SPDT relay contacts-for seamless integration with SCADA, PLCs, and other industrial or environmental monitoring systems.
+Hawk sensors feature a comprehensive range of industry-standard interfaces—including RS-485 (Modbus RTU) / USB, 4-20 mA analog output, and SPDT relay contacts—for integration with SCADA, PLCs, and other industrial or environmental monitoring systems.
 Designed for flexibility, Hawks can operate independently or as part of scalable, multi-sensor networks, ensuring compatibility with both modern digital and legacy analog infrastructures.

-Hawk sensors also offer optional features to enhance functionality for specific needs.
-With optional surface distance measurement, the BlueHawk can further improve detection accuracy across its entire sensing range, for example in applications with widely fluctuating water levels.
-Additionally, Hawks can be equipped with a data logger for recording the sensor’s digital output, allowing for historical data analysis when offline from the main network.
+To further enhance functionality, Hawk sensors offer optional features tailored to specific needs.
+For example, the BlueHawk can be equipped with surface distance measurement to improve detection accuracy across its entire sensing range, especially in applications with widely fluctuating surface distances or water levels.
+Additionally, Hawks can be fitted with a data logger for recording digital output, enabling historical data analysis even when offline from the main network.

 BlueHawk™ and TinyHawk™ Sensors